upthebuzzard/upthebuzzard.github.io/_emus_all_the_way_down/2017-09-30-under-the-table.md

 "Um, no, what were you working on?
 Um.
 Sorry.
 I'm being nosey."

 "No, it's alright.
 I brought it up.
 I am trying to get a picture from some numbers I have collected.
-I have borrowed my brothers rubberised, ruggedised sorry, laptop, typed up some of the numbers into a spreadsheet, and now I'm trying to make graphs of it."
+I have borrowed my brother's rubberised, ruggedised sorry, laptop, typed up some of the numbers into a spreadsheet, and now I'm trying to make graphs of it."

 "You typed *some* of the numbers in?
 How many are there?"